ventus-ag/documentation/content/products/networking/subnets.md

 After these steps, the selected Subnet will be deleted.

 ## Connect Subnets
-To connect Subnets to each other or to allow them access to the internet you need to add them to the previously created Router on the *Router details page*.
+To connect Subnets to each other or to allow them access to the Internet you need to add them to the previously created Router on the *Router details page*.

 To open the *Router details page*, go to *Routers page* and click on the **Name** of the corresponding Network:
 ![](../../../assets/images/networks/17.png?classes=border,shadow)